History 110 - Dr. Gayle Olson-Raymer

 - Socio-economic - a few wealthy investors, a few of the "middling sort", a huge number of indentured servants, slaves

 - Political diversity - the empowered, the unempowered, and the enslaved.

 - To understand the dominance of Protestantism.
-While religious diversity existed from the beginning of British colonization, the vast majority of Euro-Americans were Protestant and Calvinist.
+While religious diversity existed from the beginning of British colonization, the vast majority of Euro-Americans were Protestant - and a substantial minority were Calvinist.
 Thus, their religion was tied to the need to use their own individual resources to achieve spiritual and material success.
 This will shape the American psyche.

 - To comprehend the full extent of the racist attitudes Euro-Americans held toward non-white people.
 Euro-Americans used discrimination, subordination, enslavement, paternalism, and finally, violent policies to deal with their racial fears and prejudices.